-Have any known kidney problems.
+Have any known kidney problems

-Have had a reaction to IV contrast in the past.
+Have had a reaction to IV contrast in the past

-You will be given contrast fluid.
+You may be given contrast fluid.
 This fluid helps the rectum and colon show up more clearly on the X-rays.
 The fluid may be put through the IV.
 You may drink the contrast.
 Or the contrast may be put directly into your rectum and colon.
 The technologist can tell you more about this.

 A slender tube is put about 2 inches into your rectum.
-Carbon dioxide gas is pumped through the tube.
+Carbon dioxide gas or room air is pumped through the tube.
 This inflates the colon enough so the CT scanner can have a better image of the inside of the colon.
 You may feel some discomfort and fullness from the gas.

 The exam table slides you into the CT scanner tunnel.
 The scanner takes X-rays of your body.
 You need to lie very still.
 You may be asked to hold your breath for a short time during the scan.
 This helps get the clearest picture.